Faculty Stories: Christoph Schachner, Growth Hacker

-Christoph Schachner is Head of Growth at Hackabu and part of our faculty of the Growth & Digital Marketing Bootcamp at the Talent Garden Innovation School in Vienna.
-In the following interview he tells us how he became a Growth Hacker, the top hard and soft skills of the industry and why he wants to share his Growth Hacking knowledge.
+Christoph Schachner is Head of Growth at WeAreDevelopers and part of our faculty of the Growth & Digital Marketing Online Program at Talent Garden Innovation School.
+In the following interview, he tells us how he became a Growth Hacker, the top hard and soft skills of the industry and why he wants to share his Growth Hacking knowledge.

 Describe your job: